arbyste/jp-mining-note/docs/docs/jpresources.md

 ---

-# CSS (Yomichan)
+# CSS (Yomitan)

-## How-To: Add Custom CSS In Yomichan
+## How-To: Add Custom CSS In Yomitan

-To add custom CSS in Yomichan, do the following:
+To add custom CSS in Yomitan, do the following:

-1. Head over to Yomichan settings (Yomichan extension marker -> cogwheel)
+1. Head over to Yomitan settings (Yomitan extension marker -> cogwheel)
 1. Go to `Appearance` →  `Configure custom CSS...`
 1. Add the CSS to the top section.
 1. Close the window.

 ??? example "Demo *(click here)*"

-    {{ img("how to add custom css to Yomichan", "assets/yomichan/howto_css.gif") }}
+    {{ img("how to add custom css to Yomitan", "assets/yomitan/howto_css.gif") }}

 ---